 - I. Scope This article applies to all solar energy installations in Model Community. - II.
-Purpose Model Community has adopted this regulation for the following purposes: - A. Comprehensive Plan Goals To meet the goals of the Comprehensive Plan and preserve the health, safety, and welfare of the Community's citizens by promoting the safe, effective, and efficient use of solar energy systems installed to reduce the on-site consumption of fossil fuels or utility-supplied electric energy.
-The following solar energy standards specifically implement the following goals from the Comprehensive Plan: - 1.
-Goal: Encourage the use of local renewable energy resources, including appropriate applications for wind, solar, and biomass energy. - 2.
-Goal: Promote sustainable building design and management practices in residential, commercial, and industrial buildings to serve the needs of current and future generations. - 3.
-Goal: Assist local businesses to lower financial and regulatory risks and improve their economic, community, and environmental sustainability. - 4.
-Goal: Efficiently invest in and manage public infrastructure systems to support development and growth. - B. Climate Change Goals: As a signatory of the Cool Cities program, Model Community has committed to reducing carbon and other greenhouse gas emissions.
-Solar energy is an abundant, renewable, and nonpolluting energy resource, and its conversion to electricity or heat will reduce our dependence on nonrenewable energy resources and decrease the air and water pollution that results from the use of conventional energy sources.
+Purpose Model Community has adopted this regulation for the following purposes: - A. Comprehensive Plan Goals To meet the goals of the Comprehensive Plan and preserve the health, safety and welfare of the Community's citizens by promote the safe, effective and efficient use of solar energy systems installed to reduce the on-site consumption of fossil fuels or utility-supplied electric energy.
+The following solar energy standards specifically implement the following goals from the Comprehensive Plan: - Goal Encourage the use of local renewable energy resources, including appropriate applications for wind, solar, and biomass energy. - Goal Promote sustainable building design and management practices in residential, commercial, and industrial buildings to serve current and future generations.